muthukumar85/Aerodex/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.

+# Project Info

+Aerodex is trading based web for spl token in solana blockchain unlike AMM UI , Aerodex UI is more understandable and easy to use you don't need to stress about rugpull anymore

+Aerodex has security checks of token , price chart and trading panel at one place so traders don't need to go through multiple bots to check security and execute trades

+Aerodex may be little bit slow because of solana congestion and low end server ( firebase hosting service that is not for high end usage . i used for live preview for solana renaissance hackathon)

+# Important note

+Aerodex doesn't use any third party api's to fetch security details Aerodex directly get information from raydium program using raydium sdk and solana sdk

 # live preview

 Go to this link for live preview : https://aerodex-b7c78.web.app